section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 We use the `X_test.iloc()` method to extract the 8th row in our data set.
 This 8th row is what our model will use to make a single prediction.

-We then use the `reshape(1,-1)` function to ensure that have one column with the prediction result.
+We then use the `reshape(1,-1)` function to ensure that we have one column with the prediction result.

 Let us now use this column to make a prediction.